kevincui1034/cs163_group11/README.md

 4. **Web Application Development:**
    - Utilizes Flask framework for web development.
-   - Frontend interfaces to display analyses and visualizations.
+   - Dash for styling and graphs.
    - Deploy the application using Google App Engine.

 ## Directory Structure